buildbuddy-io/buildbuddy/docs/rbe-setup.md

 Available versions are listed in [Bazel's User Manual](https://bazel.build/docs/user-manual#java-language-version).

-If you need a custom Java toolchain, take a look at [Bazel and Java Docs](https://bazel.build/docs/bazel-and-java#config-java-toolchains)
+If you need a custom Java toolchain, see Bazel's docs on [Java toolchain configuration](https://bazel.build/docs/bazel-and-java#config-java-toolchains).

-#### Java toolchain for older Bazel
+#### Java toolchain for older Bazel versions

-If your project is using an older Bazel version (before Bazel 6.0.0), you will need the following 4 flags instead.
+If your project is using a Bazel version before 6.0.0, you will need the following 4 flags instead.
 They will tell the executors where to look for Java tools.

 ::::warning